 How to Budget for a Vacation

 A vacation budget prevents post-trip regret.
-Here is how to estimate costs, save in advance, and enjoy the trip without going into debt.
+Here is how to estimate costs, set a daily spending target, and save with a sinking fund to avoid going into debt.

 A vacation budget is a spending plan that accounts for every major trip expense before you book anything.
 It covers transportation, lodging, food, activities, and a buffer for the unexpected.
 Without one, most people either overspend during the trip or avoid traveling altogether out of fear of the cost.

-The Bureau of Transportation Statistics tracks American travel patterns, and estimates suggest households spend an average of $2,000 to $3,000 on a week-long domestic vacation.
+Travel industry surveys estimate that households spend an average of $2,000 to $3,000 on a week-long domestic vacation.
 That is a significant expense for most middle-class budgets.
-But it is also a predictable one โ which means you can plan for it the same way you plan for any large expense.
+But it is also a predictable one — which means you can plan for it the same way you plan for any large expense.

 Estimate Total Cost Before Booking